 Changes to either address may be made at the time of renewal or at any time by written notification to the Board.
 Changes to the address of record may also be made at any time by accessing your licensure information through the online system.
 Any change that is made to one of the addresses does not automatically update the other address.
 Address information should be kept current for the address of record and the public address (if different from the address of record) at all times.

 10. How can I expedite my application process?

 To make sure your application is processed in a timely fashion, make sure your application is filled out correctly and completely with initial submission of your application.
 Assure supporting documentation is attached to the application in a sealed envelope directly from the source or is promptly forwarded to the Board of Nursing directly from the source.

-11. What are the fees for certification?
+11. What are the fees for licensure?

 A list of all fees may be found in the regulations, 18VAC90-50-30.

 12. If I am a massage therapy student or if I am licensed in another state and move to Virginia, do I have to wait until I’m licensed to practice as a Licensed Massage Therapist in the Commonwealth of Virginia?

 Only someone who is licensed by the Board of Nursing as a Massage Therapist may practice massage therapy using the designation that he/she is a licensed massage therapist or massage therapist.

 13. I am a graduate of a school that no longer exists and cannot locate anyone to verify my graduation, what can I do?